 The overall size can be up to 0.3m in height and 0.4 m in width.
 Ultimate height will take between 3 - 5 years to achieve when repotted every few years, with several new leaves unfurling per annum.
 After the ultimate height is reached, each bulb will start to produce basal offsets.

-Remove yellow or dying leaves, and plant debris to encourage better-growing conditions.
+Remove yellow or dying crispy leaves, and plant debris to encourage better-growing conditions.
 While pruning, always use clean scissors or shears to reduce the chance of bacterial and fungal diseases.
-Never cut through yellowed tissue as this may cause further damage in the likes of diseases or bacterial infections.
-Remember to make clean incisions as too-damaged wounds may shock the plant, causing weakened growth and a decline in health.
 Deadhead the individual flowers as they spend to improve the overall bloom time.

 Silver Squills will flower from late winter until early spring, producing minute pinky-white flowers along a 30cm (11 inches) shaft, originating from the bulb's centre.
 Each inflorescence can last up to five days, with the overall flowering process spread across several weeks.

-Keep an eye out for mealybugs, spider mite, scale, thrips, whitefly & root mealybugs.
-Common diseases associated with Silver Squills are root rot, red leaf-spot, heart rot, botrytis & southern blight - click here to learn more about these issues.
+Keep an eye out for mealybugs, aphids, spider mites, scale, thrips & root mealybugs that'll locate themselves in the cubbyholes and undersides of the leaves, with the exception of the latter in soil.
+Common diseases associated with Silver Squills are root rot, leaf-spot disease, botrytis, rust, powdery mildew & southern blight - click here to learn more about these issues.

 This species is classified as poisonous; if parts of the plants are eaten, vomiting, nausea and a loss of appetite could occur.
 Consumption of large quantities must be dealt with quickly; acquire medical assistance for further information.
 The sap can also cause dermatitis and skin allergy to sensitive individuals, so be sure to wear gloves when handling.